 First of all, he talked quite a bit throughout the night.
 Second and most importantly this band member who is new to the Dierks and the crew has his own following.
 Dierks snagged him for the entire summer schedule.
 Dierks finally introduces Charlie Worsham, who is well known in the country circle.

 Later on, Dierks brought Ashley back and this is where she stole the show from him, as her voice took center stage over everyone else as they did a cover version of Charlie Daniel’s “The Devil Went Down To Georgia“, along with Dierks song “Bad Angel.”

-Just like the name of the Tour, The beer was on Dierk.
-The beer was on him (If you were within the first 10-12 rows of the stage.)
-Dierks handed or threw out about 12 pack of beer.
+Just like the name of the tour, the beer was on Dierk.
+As long as you were within the first 10-12 rows of the stage, that is.
+Dierks handed or threw out about a 12-pack of beer.
 Saying the best beer is a free beer.
 He’s not wrong.

 In the song “Beers On Me” Dierks mentions the drinks have been flowing, we’re not quite ready though.
-Of course, the song he’s referring to is the last song of the night.
+Of course, he’s referring to the last song of the night.

 Halfway through the set, Dierks and the band took a breather as they pulled out a couple of stools and sat down for a small acoustic set.
 Starting the two-song set out with “Lots Of Leaving Left To Do” before asking the crowd what the next song should be, settling into “Settle For A Slow Down” as the audience choice.

 Dierks broke into the song “Riser” as a tribute to the horrible shooting down in Texas.
 Thankfully that was the only somber moment of the show.